Thomas M. Humphrey

-Thomas MacGillivray Humphrey (born 1935) is an American economist.
-Until 2005 he was a research advisor and senior economist in the research department of the Federal Reserve Bank of Richmond and editor of the Bank's flagship publication, the Economic Quarterly.
+Thomas MacGillivray Humphrey (March 8, 1935 - September 16, 2023) was an American economist.
+Until 2005 he was a research advisor and senior economist in the research department of the Federal Reserve Bank of Richmond and editor of the bank's flagship publication, the Economic Quarterly.
 His publications cover macroeconomics, monetary economics, and the history of economic thought.
 Mark Blaug called him the "undisputed master" of British classical monetary thought.